MinaProtocol/mina/rfcs/0044-node-status-and-node-error-backend.md

 [implementation]:#implementation

-Users would send their node status report to https://node-status.minaprotocol.com.
-Then a bash script would redirect the user input to AWS Kenesis firehose by using the AWS cli tool.
-And this script would be put in an AWS EC2 container to make the configuration minimal.
+We could setup a public Kenesis firehose data stream where the mina client can push to.
+And this Kenesis data stream would be connected to the S3 bucket, the OpenSearch and Kibana.

+This means we would modify the mina client to add the AWS SDK to do the push.
+There would no server maintained by us at the backend.

-For the AWS stack we need to setup
+In summary, For the AWS stack we need to setup
 1 Kenesis firehose data stream to receive the logs, and 1 S3 storage bucket to store the logs, and
 1 OpenSearch service that provides the search ability for the logs, and